docker/docs/docker-hub/github.md

 > Automated Builds currently require *read* and *write* access since
 > [Docker Hub](https://hub.docker.com) needs to set up a GitHub service
 > hook.
 We have no choice here, this is how GitHub manages permissions.
-> We do guarantee nothing else will be touched in your account.
+> We do guarantee nothing else is touched in your account.

 In order to set up an Automated Build of a repository on GitHub, you need to link [Docker Hub](https://hub.docker.com/account/authorized-services/) to your GitHub account.
-This will allow the registry to see your GitHub repositories.
+This allows the registry to see your GitHub repositories.

 To add, remove or view your linked account, go to the "Linked Accounts & Services" section of your Hub profile "Settings".